Contracts creation guide

 Overview

-The Move Portal "contracts" feature allows you to create users and manage their access more conveniently and quickly by setting global rules for each contract and then assigning new users to them.
-With "contracts", you can:
+The Move contracts feature allows you to create and manage user access more conveniently by setting global rules for each contract and then assigning new users to them.
+With contracts, you can:

-• Assign consumption limits that multiple users will share.
+• Assign shared consumption limits for multiple users.

-• Manage expiration dates with a single action for multiple users on the same contract.
+• Manage expiration dates for multiple users on the same contract with a single action.

-• Provide additional information and context through contract names or notes.
+• Add information and context with contract names or notes.

 To create a new contract:

-A. Click the New contract button in the upper-left corner of the Contracts list.
+1. Click New contract in the top-left corner of the Contracts list.

 Field information:

-1. Product icons.
-Select the products that the contract should provide to all users assigned to it.
+1. Product icons: Select the products that the contract provides to all its assigned users.

-3. Name / legal number.
-Give the contract a name so it appears clearly in the "contracts" list.
-You can name it after a company or project to make it easier to identify when browsing contracts.
-This field is optional, but if left empty, the contract will appear as an "unnamed contract."
+3. Name / legal number: Give the contract a name so it appears clearly in the contracts list.
+You can name it after a company or project to make it easier to find.
+This field is optional.
+If left empty, the contract appears as an "unnamed contract."

-4. Start and end date.
-Specify when access to the selected products should begin and end for users included in the contract.
-You can select the current day for immediate access, or choose a future date for access to begin.
+4. Start and end date: Specify when access to the selected products should begin and end for users in the contract.
+You can select the current day for immediate access or choose a future date.

-7. Notes.
-Use this field to add optional comments, remarks, or other helpful information to make the contract easier to identify.
+7. Notes: Use this optional field to add comments, remarks or other helpful information.

-At this point, you can decide if you want to create another contract, assign users to the newly created one, or just view the contract you just added.
+At this point, you can create another contract, assign users to the new one or view the contract you just added.

 The following images show the result of the contract creation: